 - 4.3.3.2 Meaning of "undergraduate".
 Basic degree programs presume no prior academic study in the theological disciplines. - 4.3.3.3 Clarifications.
 Although ATS uses the terms "graduate" and "post-baccalaureate" interchangeably, Canadian post-secondary education, following the British system, distinguishes two kinds of post-baccalaureate education, "graduate" and "second-entry undergraduate".
 Canadian usage restricts the term "graduate" to educational programs that build on earlier undergraduate studies or other post-secondary preparatory education or training; for example, an M.A. in history is a graduate program because it presumes a four-year B.A. in history.
 "Second-entry undergraduate" programs, by contrast, introduce students to a new discipline.
 The M.D. in medicine, the J.D. and LL.B. in law, the D.D.S. in dentistry, and the B.Sc.N. in nursing are examples of second-entry undergraduate degrees. - 4.3.3.4 Degree-level expectations (DLE's) specific to TST basic degree programs.
 Appendix I lists DLE's for all basic degree programs, consonant with those published by the Council of Ontario Universities. - 4.3.4 Expected learning outcomes.
 TST and its member colleges have designed their basic degree programs so that by the time of graduation students will have attained a suitable demonstrable level and quality of academic skills, integrity, and learning.
-The commonly agreed learning outcomes for a TST basic degree program are given in Appendix II.
-In addition to these commonly agreed learning outcomes, each member college has developed additional and more specific learning outcomes for each of its basic degree programs in accordance with its institutional mission and values, the requirements and theological tradition of its sponsoring denomination, the educational philosophy of its faculty, and other factors.
+A non-binding summary of these learning outcomes is given in Appendix II.
+In addition to these learning outcomes, each member college has developed more specific learning outcomes for each of its basic degree programs in accordance with its institutional mission and values, the requirements and theological tradition of its sponsoring denomination, the educational philosophy of its faculty, and other factors.